Skip to main content

 2. Saily — Best Value (by NordVPN)

-Our pick if you want Airalo-quality coverage at a lower price.
+Our pick if you want quality coverage at the lowest price.

 Saily is built by Nord Security — the same team behind NordVPN — and it shows.
-The app is clean, the speeds are strong, and the pricing undercuts Airalo by 10-20% across most destinations.
-If your primary reason for seeking an Airalo alternative is price, Saily is the one to beat.
+The app is clean, the speeds are strong, and the pricing undercuts most competitors by 10-20% across most destinations.
+If your primary concern is value for money, Saily is the one to beat.

 Saily doesn’t reinvent the wheel.
-It offers the same capped-data, per-gigabyte model as Airalo — but at consistently lower prices.
+It offers the standard capped-data, per-gigabyte model — but at consistently lower prices.
 The NordVPN team leveraged their existing infrastructure and carrier relationships to deliver competitive rates from day one.

-We tested Saily across 6 countries and averaged 40-110 Mbps download speeds, often matching or exceeding Airalo’s performance at the same locations.
+We tested Saily across 6 countries and averaged 40-110 Mbps download speeds, often matching or exceeding competitors at the same locations.
 In Japan on 5G, we hit peaks of 180 Mbps.

 Pricing